Instead of showing my current quilting projects, this post is going to be about some of the Irish Dance Dresses I've made over the years.

 We progressed on from there, with seemingly, a new dress each year as she continued to grow.
 From this point on the dresses made were her own original designs, which she would draw out on an 8.5 x 11 sheet of paper and give to me and say "make this one!"
 Always being up for a challenge, I continued to accept.
 Here are the ones that followed.
 Luckily, her growth spurt had ended and I only had to make one every two years or so.

 If you think they are garish, you are not alone!
 I've always described them as Disneyland meets Las Vegas, and they are generally not combinations that I would put together!
 The ones we made are tame, by many accounts!
 As the years passed the styles changed, more sequins, more bling, more colours, until now they are actually much simpler designs, softer skirts, easier to make, but now covered in rhinestones!
-I make the dress - I leave the bling to SD!
+I make the dress - I leave the bling to SD!and then finally, this is the last dress I made - this one has been completely remade two times now as it was intially made with mutton leg sleeves and a white bodice.
+It was determined after wearing it in one competition that there was too much white and the sleeves were too puffy, so the bodice had to be re-done, to minimize the amount of white.

 I think I have one last dress in me, although I probably have the fabric for several more! but SD is winding down her competitive dancing, and will only have half a dozen or so competitions over the next year, and no requirement for additional dresses.
 It has been a fun learning experience, and has served to greatly improve my confidence and ability to figure out how to make something and have it fit well.